davidhu2006/cs246e-notes/Notes/problem_19.md

 Slicing happens even if superclass & subclass are the same size.
 This is a good thing because this behavior is consistent.

-Similarily, if you want to collect your books:
+Similarly, if you want to collect your books:

 ```C++
 vector<Book> library;